hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 The best means of requesting technical assistance will depend on your choice for delivering that help.
 For example, if you plan to rely on breakout rooms, a simple request in the chat may suffice; if you plan to resolve problems through chat, this may demand a separate platform, e.g. Slack, and help requests may also begin there.

-Preliminary feedback suggests that breakout sessions are not the best way to manage most questions, as these remove learners from the main room and make it hard to catch up.
-Creative use of the chat platform, e.g. "@" individuals or private messaging with a helper, may be the best option.
+Preliminary feedback suggests that breakout sessions are **not** the best way to manage questions during instruction, as these remove learners from the main room and make it hard to catch up.
+Common or more difficult problems can be addressed during breaks, where a helper can screen-share with all who are interested; breakouts may also be used for 1:1 help during breaks.
+If you plan to use break time in this way, budget extra time to allow some *actual* break time for all participants.
+Creative use of the primary chat platform, e.g. "@" individuals or private messaging with a helper, may be the best option for short & immediate conversations, with longer or more detailed help re-routed to a collaborative document or other more manageable space.

 Keep in mind that private messaging on Zoom makes it very easy to accidentally message the full group, and occasionally the chat window may display during screen share, so be judicious with this feature.
 Private messaging also removes the opportunity for other helpers to 'eavesdrop' and jump in where their specific expertise may be valuable.
 Back-channels may be used to triage questions and solicit additional advice as need be.

 #### Tracking progress
 In addition to requesting help, learners often use sticky notes at in-person workshops to indicate their status on completing a task.
 This mechanism can be mimicked in a few ways.
         * Zoom: Learners can write "done" in the chat, but this can get noisy in large workshops, and it is difficult to notice non-responders.
 Nonverbal feedback can be enabled within the participant list.
 Learners can be asked (e.g.) to display a check mark when they are done/doing fine, or an X mark if they are stuck/uncertain.
         * Polling apps: instructors can make a poll to ask people how they are doing.
 Since most polling tools are anonymous, learners will need prompting to identify themselves to helpers when stuck.
         * Other tools: Polls can be created within Slack, or learners can use emojis for nonverbal feedback.
 Hovering over an emoji will display a list of learners who selected that item.
 Etherpad can be used to set up informal polls; selecting a choice with "x" can be identifiable if colors are named at the top right.
 Learners may also comment on polls in these contexts with any problems they encounter.

+As always, be sure to keep screen space and cognitive load in mind when considering adding a tool to your learning environment.

 #### Asking questions
 Formative assessment is important in any format to evaluate where the learners are in relation to your objectives.
 This is particularly important online, where 'reading the room' is not an option and the only way to know what's going on out there is to ask.
     * One quick approach is to offer prediction prompts while live coding, giving learners a chance to practice as they go.
 Examples might include: